Eligibility Criteria - Evidence Uploader - Key Matters

 Candidates must engage with the process and upload some evidence to be considered, or your application may be rejected.
 For applicants with complex cases or no evidence, please get in touch by email (before the deadline) and we will do our best to advise you.
 Please note however, that we cannot provide intensive individual support and the PSNI cannot sponsor applicants for employment to the role currently on offer.
 As we have provided forewarning of this Right to Work check before Assessment Centre stage, requests to extend the Right to Work check deadline or to offer exemptions will not be considered.
 We strongly encourage all applicants to be self-sufficient and only contact us if guidance provided does not provide answers.

 It is important that you provide the necessary evidence during the window of opportunity.
 Be aware that opportunities to resolve any issues will be limited and strictly time-bound.
 We encourage all applicants to be self sufficient when preparing and presenting evidence.
-After IST, we will not be in a position to engage in email exchanges discussing the acceptability of the qualifications / evidence you intend to present (email support on education available during the Evidence Uploader phase will be focused only on technical issues that candidates might encounter with the system - we appreciate your understanding).
+After IST, we will not be in a position to engage in email exchanges discussing the acceptability of the qualifications / evidence you intend to present.
+(Email support during the Evidence Uploader phase will be focused only on technical issues that candidates might encounter with the system - we appreciate your understanding).

 Above all, it is important that you engage with the process and upload some evidence to be considered, or your application may be rejected.